 For many years, Sri Lanka’s armed conflict was a matter of grave international concern.
 The United Nations supported political efforts to resolve the conflict and, during its final stages in 2009, strongly advocated respect for human rights and a humane and orderly end to the fighting.
-In the aftermath of the conflict, the United Nations, through the work of its funds and agencies on the ground, has assisted with the safe and dignified return and resettlement of civilians uprooted by the conflict.
-The United Nations has also encouraged the Government of Sri Lanka to adopt policies to promote both political reconciliation and a credible accountability process for allegations of wartime violations of international human rights and humanitarian law.
+In the aftermath of the conflict, the United Nations, through the work of its Agencies, Funds and Programmes on the ground, has assisted with the safe and dignified return and resettlement of civilians uprooted by the conflict.
+The United Nations has also encouraged the Government of Sri Lanka to adopt policies to promote political reconciliation and a credible accountability process for allegations of wartime violations of international human rights and humanitarian law.

 Panel of Experts on Human Rights Accountability

 (PDF) in March 2011.
 The Secretary-General and the United Nations will remain focused on a broad range of issues regarding post-conflict efforts in Sri Lanka.